 Nuts are also heart-protective.
 They have a low glycemic index and contain many antioxidants, vegetable protein, fiber, minerals, and healthy fatty acids.
 The downside: nuts pack a lot of calories, so restrict your daily intake to a small handful (about an ounce).
 The upside: because of their fat content, even a small amount of nuts can satisfy the appetite.

 Walnuts, in particular, are a rich source of omega-3 fatty acids, which have many health benefits.
 Even so, fish are the best source of omega-3s, and it's not clear whether plant-derived omega-3s are an adequate substitute for fish in the diet.
-A study presented in 2008 at the Fifth International Congress on Vegetarian Nutrition suggests that omega-3s from walnuts and fish both work to lower heart disease risk, but by different routes.
+One study suggests that omega-3s from walnuts and fish both work to lower heart disease risk, but by different routes.
 Walnut omega-3s (alpha-linolenic acid, or ALA) help reduce total cholesterol and LDL (bad) cholesterol, while omega-3s from fish (eicosapentaenoic acid, or EPA, and docosahexaenoic acid, or DHA) lower triglycerides and raise HDL (good) cholesterol levels.

 Cancer.
 Hundreds of studies suggest that eating lots of fruits and vegetables can reduce the risk of developing certain cancers, and there's evidence that vegetarians have a lower incidence of cancer than nonvegetarians do.
 But the differences aren't large.
 A vegetarian diet can make it easier to get the recommended minimum of five daily servings of fruits and vegetables, but a purely vegetarian diet is not necessarily better than a plant-based diet that also includes fish or poultry.
 For example, in a pooled analysis of data from the Oxford Vegetarian Study and EPIC-Oxford, fish-eaters had a lower risk of certain cancers than vegetarians.

 If you stop eating red meat (whether or not you become a vegetarian), you'll eliminate a risk factor for colon cancer.
-According to a 2007 report from the World Cancer Research Fund/American Institute for Cancer Research, red meat consumption is the only "convincing" dietary association with colon cancer.
 It's not clear whether avoiding all animal products reduces the risk further.
 Vegetarians usually have lower levels of potentially carcinogenic substances in their colons, but studies comparing cancer rates in vegetarians and nonvegetarians have shown inconsistent results.

 Type 2 diabetes.
 Research suggests that a predominantly plant-based diet can reduce the risk for type 2 diabetes.
 In studies of Seventh-day Adventists, vegetarians' risk of developing diabetes was half that of nonvegetarians, even after taking BMI into account.
 The Harvard-based Women's Health Study found a similar correlation between eating red meat (especially processed meats, such as bacon and hot dogs) and diabetes risk, after adjusting for BMI, total calorie intake, and exercise.